My name is Maddalena and I live as an expat in England.

 I remember many Italian expats going to London, a popular city to start off from, but I wasn't particularly attracted by it, mainly for the cost of living that was (and still is) quite high.
 While I also considered moving to Leeds, Manchester won out in the end.

 That's why I decided on Manchester: a perfect mix between the big city, job opportunities, and a lower cost of living.
-A mid-range city was exactly what I was looking for at that stage of my life.

-The Best Neighbourhoods in Manchester
+Best Neighborhoods to Live in Manchester

 That was something I really appreciated considering that I like walking to get from one place to the other instead of needing to rely on public transport.